Sharon Olds: Personal life

 On March 23, 1968, she married Dr. David Douglas Olds in New York City and, in 1969, gave birth to the first of their two children.
-In 1997, after 29 years of marriage, they divorced, and Olds moved to New Hampshire, though she commutes to New York three days a week.
-There, she lives in the same Upper West Side apartment she has lived in for the past 40 years while working as a Professor at New York University.
-In New Hampshire she lives in Graylag Cabins in Pittsfield.
-Her partner, Carl Wallman, is a former cattle breeder.
+In 1997, after 29 years of marriage, they divorced.
+She lives in the same Upper West Side apartment she has lived in for many years while working as a Professor at New York University.
+In a review of her 2022 collection Balladz, Tristram Fane Saunders mentions the moving poems she wrote about her longtime partner, the late Carl Wallman of New Hampshire, who died in 2020.

 In 2005, First Lady Laura Bush invited Olds to the National Book Festival in Washington, D.C.
 Olds declined the invitation and responded with an open letter published in The Nation.
 The editors suggested others follow her example.
 She concluded her letter by explaining: "So many Americans who had felt pride in our country now feel anguish and shame for the current regime of blood, wounds and fire.
 I thought of the clean linens at your table, the shining knives and the flames of the candles, and I could not stomach it."